Drag-NDrop/OCIScripts/README.md

 * cron - Is just to indicate how to add this to Cron, if you want to run 5 wasters, every minute.

 You will need to tweak the manager(startPointlessProcesses.sh), so that the wasters does not render your system inoperable.
+You might also need to tweak the wasters.
+The perfect scenario for you, would be to keep memory usage and CPU usage, just above 10%.

-The tricks i use, is running it through crontab only.
+One of the tricks i use, to avoid a complete deadlock, is running it through crontab only.
 This way, i'll be able to reboot and disable the runaway wasters, by modifying crontab, in case of a system lock.

 ## Useful commands: